rahulkriplani/django-interview-manager/README.md

   - Schedule Interview for a Candidate. **[Completed]**
   - Add Rounds to a Interview and assign to an interviewer.
 Leave additional instructions if required **[Completed]**
+  - Rounds can have optional assisting interviewers too.
   - See complete history of a Candidate (All interviews, rounds with results). **[Completed]**
   - See complete history of a Interviewer (All rounds with rating link). **[Completed]**
   - Add Ratings based on Aspects for each Round. **[Completed]**